18F/before-you-ship/_pages/infrastructure/aws.md

 #### Format for the `client` tag

 18F Infrastructure maintains a [list of canonical unique identifiers](https://docs.google.com/spreadsheets/d/1hjCYIskgD_x_MI1ehXoiz2Qvsyxj1yK3fxabkezMPiE/edit#gid=0) (MB numbers) to use for all the `client` tags of a project.
-If you see your project missing, please contact the Director of Delivery Architecture in Slack.
+If you see your project missing, please contact the Director of Infrastructure in Slack.

 Note that both the `key` and the `value` of AWS tags are *case-sensitive*.
 Keep keys and values as all lower-case, except when using an acronym.